Warhol's Elvis portrait could fetch $30M at Christie's sale - Philly

-LONDON (AP) - An Andy Warhol painting of Elvis Presley - the artist's only full-length portrait - is for sale with an estimated price tag of $30 million.
+LONDON (AP) - An Andy Warhol painting of Elvis Presley - the pop artist's only full-length portrait - is for sale with an estimated price tag of around $30 million.

-"Double Elvis (Ferus Type)" depicts the hip-swiveling musician holding a revolver, as he appeared in the 1960 Western "Flaming Star."
+"Double Elvis (Ferus Type)" depicts the hip-swiveling musician holding a revolver, as he appeared in the 1960 movie Western "Flaming Star."
+A ghostly duplicate image hovers in the background.

 The 1963 black-on-silver portrait is being auctioned by Christie's in New York on May 17, alongside Warhol's "Most Wanted Men No. 11, John Joseph H., Jr."

-One of a series of mug shot images created by Warhol for the 1964 New York World's Fair, it's also expected to fetch $30 million.
+One of a series of mug shot images created by Warhol for the 1964 New York World's Fair, it's also expected to fetch "in the region of $30 million," Christie's says.

 The portraits are on display at Christie's London showroom from Friday until Tuesday.

-Christie's contemporary art chairman Alex Rotter says the paintings are "very memorable and early examples of Warhol's profound understanding of fame."
+Christie's contemporary art chairman Alex Rotter said the paintings - of "the King of Rock 'n' Roll and the career criminal" - are "very memorable and early examples of Warhol's profound understanding of fame."

+The record for a Warhol work is $105 million paid for "Silver Car Crash (Double Disaster)" at a 2013 Sotheby's auction.